On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Examples of primitively symplectic orbifolds of dimension 4

 Let $X$ be a manifold of $K3^{[2]}$-type endowed with a symplectic automorphism $\sigma$ of order 7.
-As explained in \cite[Section 7.3]{MongT}, we always have $\rk H^2(X,\Z)^\sigma=5$ and $(X,\sigma)$ is standard (i.e. equivalent by deformation to a natural pair $(S^{[2]},\sigma^{[2]})$, where $S$ is a K3 surface and $\sigma^{[2]}$ induced by an automorphism $\sigma$ on $S$).
-We denote $M_7:=X/\sigma$ which is a primitively symplectic orbifold with second Betti number 5 and 9 isolated singular points.
-Moreover its Beauville--Bogomolov form have been computed in \cite[Theorem 1.3]{Lol3}.
+As explained in \cite[Section 7.3]{MongT}, we always have $\rk H^2(X,\Z)^\sigma=5$ and $(X,\sigma)$ is standard (i.e.~deformation equivalent to a natural pair $(S^{[2]},\sigma^{[2]})$, where $S$ is a K3 surface and $\sigma^{[2]}$ induced by an automorphism $\sigma$ on $S$).
+We denote $M_7:=X/\sigma$, which is a primitively symplectic orbifold with second Betti number 5, and has 9 isolated cyclic quotient singularities of order 7.
+Moreover, its Beauville--Bogomolov form have been computed in \cite[Theorem 1.3]{Lol3}.

 In general, the Betti numbers of the quotient of a Hilbert scheme $S^{[m]}$ of $m$ points on a K3 surface $S$ by a natural automorphism of prime order can be computed using the Boissi\`ere--Nieper-Wisskirchen--Sarti invariants and the Qin--Wang integral basis of $H^*(S^{[m]},\Z)$ (\cite[Theorem 1.1 and Remark 5.6]{Wang}).
 See \cite[Proof of Corollary 5.2]{Lol3} for more details.
 We can compute $b_4(M_7)=42$.